 What to Expect at the Emergency Room

-How well a patient does depends on the amount of drug taken and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of drug they took and how quickly they were treated.
+The faster a person gets medical help, the better the chance for recovery.

 Goldfrank LR, Flomenbaum NE, Lewin NA, et al, eds.
 Goldfrank's Toxicologic Emergencies.
 8th ed.
 New York, NY: McGraw Hill; 2006.